ENCCS/sycl-workshop/content/queues-cgs-kernels.rst

 .. questions::

-   - How do we express parallelism in SYCL?
+   - How do we organize work in a SYCL application?

 .. objectives::